 Meat, fish and poultry should be free from skin, bones and fat, and cooked without additional fat.
-When cooked cut into small pieces and blend with gravy or a low-fat sauce to achieve the required consistency.
+Cut into small pieces and blend with gravy or a low-fat sauce to achieve the required consistency.
 You could casserole or stew your meat before blending.